bhirmbani/mid-phase-test-fase2/README.md

 # mid-phase-test-fase2
-A restaurang REST API with food REST API using express plus authentication using passport.js
+A restaurant REST API with food REST API using express plus authentication using passport.js

 ### Installation
 ```javascript